How to Keep Your Lungs Healthy, According to Pulmonologists

 “Smoking breaks down some of these lovely little barriers and restraints that we have in the lung to protect it,” Dr. Finn said.

 Marijuana smoke is no better.
-It contains many of the same chemicals and carcinogens as tobacco smoke, says the American Lung Association.
+It contains many of the same chemicals and carcinogens as tobacco smoke, says the lung association.

 Avoid germy situations